Credits and Bibliography

 This site is an edited reproduction of the original 'Western Australia and Federation' site that was Copyright © 2000 by The Library and Information Service of Western Australia.

-Editing content for a school audience, updating it, moving it to Omeka and adding educational activites was done by Tricia McKenzie (Education Officer), Molly Tebo (eLearning Librarian) and Maryam Yousefi - Mitchell (eLearning Librarian).
+Editing content for a school audience, updating it, moving it to Omeka and adding educational activites was done by Tricia McKenzie (Education Officer) and Molly Tebo (eLearning Librarian).

 Thanks to Nick Cowie for technical assistance and Sally Kelso for banner design.